nitinnilesh/Neural-Network-From-Scratch/README.md

 # Neural Network from Scratch

+## Introduction
 This repository contains code for Artificial Neural Network trained from scratch using NumPy.
 Scikit-Learn is used just for train-test split and finding accuracy score.
-To know how backpropogation works, check [this](https://youtu.be/tIeHLnjs5U8)
+To know how backpropogation works, check [this](https://youtu.be/tIeHLnjs5U8).

 ---
 ## Features
 - Multilayer Neural Network (L Layers)
 - Multiclass Neural Network (N classes)
 - Batching
 - Cross-Entropy Loss with Softmax